PeterLLi/SWE-salary-predictions/README.md

      - Preprocess the data.
      - Train the model.
      - Evaluate the model.
-     - Output a .plk file containing the model
+     - Output a .pkl file containing the model
      - Output two graphs and performance metrics to the console.

 ## Notes
 - The entire project codebase is contained within `main.py`.
+- Our submission provides a generated .pkl file.
+This is so that run times are within a reasonable time frame.
+To view all the generated graphs, please run main.py without the .pkl file in the directory.